When The Bullet Hits the Bone: A Story of Survival

 Trauma #2: Shot in the Butt and You’re to Blame

 I was shot.
 It doesn’t hurt as much as you think.
 I didn’t even realize I was shot at first.
 It felt like a sharp, stinging smack on my butt, the kind you’d feel if someone twisted up a towel and wacked you with it.
 The man I had married shot me in the back because I was trying to leave him.
 The bullet remains lodged in the top of my right femur where the thigh bone meets the hip.
+(Red arrow).
 Domestic violence is real.
 I was denied medical care to avoid the required reporting of a gunshot wound.

 UPDATE: